 Most medications are compatible with breastfeeding and rarely reach a clinically relevant dose for the infant, according to the Arizona Department of Health Services.
 While most drugs do pass into your milk, most appear in only low levels and post no real risk to infants, notes the Mayo Clinic.
 So temporary weaning is often unnecessary.

-Here are some other tips on medications and breastfeeding from La Leche League International, the Mayo Clinic, and the Los Angeles County Department of Public Health.
+Here are some other tips on medications and breastfeeding from La Leche League International, the Mayo Clinic.
 These should be discussed with your health care provider, who can assess what’s appropriate for you and your baby:

 - Check with your health care provider about the time of day to take medication.
 In general, try to take it 2 hours before breastfeeding to allow it time to pass through your body.
 Or wait until right after you breastfeed.